Skip to Content

 What Are Fleas?

 As of this moment, there are around 2,500 known species of fleas.
-They are small but are easily visible to our naked eye.
+They are small but are easily visible to the naked eye.
 They have flat, wingless bodies and are unable to fly because of that.
-Their bodies are divided into three segments: the head, thorax, and the abdomen.
+Their bodies are divided into three segments: the head, thorax, and abdomen.
 They have reddish-brown bodies that grow about 0.12 inch to ⅙ inch long and are flattened sideways.
-They have legs that strong enough to allow them to jump.
+They have legs that are strong enough to allow them to jump.
 They have three pairs of legs that are attached to their thorax.
 Their bodies are a little challenging to squish because they are covered with what is a sclerite, a hard plate that protects them from animal bites or from a fall after a mistimed or miscalculated jump.
 Covering their hard exoskeleton are tiny hairs.
-These hairs point towards the opposite direction of their head.
-Since their bodies are flattened sideways and their hair not getting in the way, fleas easily navigate hairy hosts.
-These hairs have another use: it acts like tiny hands that hold on to their host’s fur so they are not easily dislodged.
-Aside from that, they are equipped with long claws that allow them to latch on to the skin of their hosts.
+These hairs point toward the opposite direction of their head.
+Since their bodies are flattened sideways and their hair does not get in the way, fleas easily navigate hairy hosts.
+These hairs have another use: they act like tiny hands that hold onto their host’s fur so they are not easily dislodged.
+Aside from that, they are equipped with long claws that allow them to latch onto the skin of their hosts.
 They have mouth parts that are capable of piercing skin, allowing them to suck blood from their hosts.
 They have spines around their heads and mouths.
 Several parts of their mouths form a needle-like tube so they can feed.
 These mouth parts include two laciniae that cut the skin.
 Then they have their epipharynx which is a needle-like part that is surrounded by the laciniae to form a stylet.
-Lastly is the labium, and this supports the stylet.
+Lastly is the labium, and this supports the style.

 Fleas Are Disease Carriers